On which Energy Markets do Battery Energy Storage Systems (BESS) participate?

 Renewables and Short Term Price Volatility

-Defining Short Term Price Volatility in Electricity Wholesale Markets using an Example?
+Defining Short Term Price Volatility in Electricity Wholesale Markets

-For example, if in a given market, the price of electricity is $50/MWh in the morning, $100/MWh in the afternoon, and $70/MWh in the evening, that would be considered high short-term price volatility.
-On the other hand, if the price remains relatively stable at $80/MWh throughout the day, the volatility would be considered low.
+For instance, if the electricity price in a specific market is €50/MWh in the morning, €100/MWh in the afternoon, and €70/MWh in the evening, this would be considered high short-term price volatility.
+Conversely, if the price remains between €70 and €80/MWh for an entire day, the volatility would be classified as low.

 Ancillary Services Market